 Anyone under 18 in the state of California is considered a minor in the eyes of the law.
 Unfortunately, children are not exempt from getting in legal trouble.
 One of the most common ways juveniles get in trouble with the law is by getting into physical altercations.

-If a minor has been involved in a fight, they may be charged with assault and/or battery.
+If a minor has been involved in a fight, they may be charged with assault, battery, or both.
 As a minor in California, your child will likely not face adult court but may have to attend juvenile court.
 The charges for assault and battery are the same regardless of age.

 Crimes That Can Put a Minor in Adult Court